SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ## Rounding of Numbers

-Sometimes when we work with floating point numbers we need to convert the numbers to the same type of format.
+Sometimes when we work with floating-point numbers we need to convert the numbers to the same type of format.
 This conversion is called **rounding**. **Python** offers several methods for rounding of numbers:

 * **`math.ceil(…)`** - **rounding up**, to the next (bigger) integer number: